Skip to page content

 • Matilda - Matilda is also a schoolmate of Charlie's, but she's a bit of bully.
 Matilda has a few lines and sings the introduction of

-• Squirrels - The squirrels are non-speaking, non-singing roles and you can cast as many as necessary.
+• Squirrel - The squirrels are non-speaking, non-singing roles and you can cast as many as necessary.
 This is a great part for beginning actors.
 Gender: Any

 Cast